intuition-dev/INTUITION2/docs/webs.md

 ### depp.min.js

 Most example Web Apps, including the website, need to load external .js libraries.
-MetaBake example the use the CDN centric .js loader 'depp': http://github.com/muicss/johnnydepp but you can use any 'loader' lib you like.
+INTUITION example the use the CDN centric .js loader 'depp': http://github.com/muicss/johnnydepp but you can use any 'loader' lib you like.
 But learn the default depp.js, since all the examples us that one:

 ```javascript
 // define dependencies